 Our second tip is to refine your job search by using websites dedicated to employment in France or even in Lyon for a specific sector.

 Pôle emploi - the national agency for employment has a large number of offices across the country.
 Amongst others, both manual and unskilled labor jobs are listed.

 APEC - the French national agency for the employment of professionals and executives (Agence pour l'Emploi des Cadres).

 LinkedIn - try writing in the search bar "English speaking jobs in France" (or international or Europe or EMEA-Europe Middle East and Africa).
 Even if the job description is French you can apply if it says "anglais nécessaire", "anglais impératif", "langue de travail anglais", "maitrise de l’anglais".

 3. Search for the headquarter of French companies

-4. And also, government, embassies, NGO, UNESCO
+4. Governmental organisations, embassies, NGO, UNESCO

 7. Work for yourself (microentreprise status)

 You can do almost anything as a consultant/ coach/ counselor and you could provide services targeting English-speaking communities in France.
 If it's not possible for you to work for a French organisation, because you are still learning the language, why not use English for your advantage.
 If you have an interest, a skill, a passion for something, why not give it a go?
 Moving to a new country could be a good opportunity to reinvent yourself!
 If you like cooking, for example, you could provide workshops for French kids who want to learn English.
 French parents will love it because they want their kids to be able to speak English.